Welcome To The Most Reviewed Georgia DUI Defense Firm:

 The consequence for DUI Drugs can even be worse than DUI Alcohol.
 The same can be true for Prescription Drug DUI; which has become even more prevalent.
 For example, if you are convicted of DUI Drugs, you will not qualify for a permit to drive.
 Never plead guilty to any case that involves marijuana or other drugs unless that offense is amended to exclude the mention of drugs in the sentence and the charge itself.
 Many DUI Attorneys in Georgia do not know that pleading guilty to DUI Drugs will result in a total loss of their client's drivers license.

 Just because you have taken a prescription drug does not mean you are under the influence of that drug to the extent that you are less safe to drive.
-It is important to hire DUI Drug Lawyers and DUI Prescription Drug Lawyers in order to defend against those charges As mentioned, the consequences for DUI Marijuana can be even more severe than an alcohol related DUI.
+It is important to hire DUI Drug Lawyers and DUI Prescription Drug Lawyers to defend against those charges As mentioned, the consequences for DUI Marijuana can be even more severe than alcohol-related DUI.

 Types of Cases Handled By Our Office:

-Our office handles not only DUI cases but cases related to, or associated with DUI.
-This includes multiple offense DUI Cases (people who have had a second, third or fourth DUI), Habitual Violator, Boating Under the Influence, Juvenile DUI cases, Reckless Driving, and Hit and Run.
+Our office handles not only DUI cases but cases related to or associated with DUI.
+That includes multiple offense DUI Cases (people who have had a second, third or fourth DUI), Habitual Violator, Boating Under the Influence, Juvenile DUI cases, Reckless Driving, and Hit and Run.